ishtails/Guardian/README.md

 7. You'll need a client like Postman / Thunder Client (or [Guardian Frontend](https://github.com/ishtails/guardian-client) set up locally) to test the API endpoints.
 From the imports folder, Import the "api-endpoints-postman.json" file in postman to import all the routes in postman or "api-endpoints-thunder.json" in thunder if you prefer Thunder Client.

-8. You can access Redis-commander GUI tool on [http://localhost:8081](http://localhost:8081) & mongo-express GUI tool on [http://localhost:8081](http://localhost:8081) for managing database.
-The server should be live at [http://localhost:8080](http://localhost:8080).
+8. You can access Redis-commander GUI tool on [http://localhost:8081](http://localhost:8081) & mongo-express GUI tool on [http://localhost:8082](http://localhost:8082) for managing database.
+The server should be live at [http://localhost:8000](http://localhost:8000).

-9. You can import sample mongoDB data for testing from imports/Guardian.users & imports/Guardian.outings using mongo-express GUI tool.
+NOTE: You can import sample mongoDB data for testing from imports/Guardian.users & imports/Guardian.outings using mongo-express GUI tool.

-## Usage

-Once the Node Express app is up and running, you can interact with it using your preferred API testing tool or by making HTTP requests from your own applications...

-The app provides API endpoints (check apiRouter file) that you can access to perform various actions according to its functionality.
-Refer to the app's documentation or source code for details on the available endpoints and their usage.

 ## Contributing